• Skip to primary navigation

 5 reasons why you'll love this recipe:

-1. A rich, and creamy, made with tomato passata to get it extra smooth
+1. A rich, and creamy sauce, made with tomato puree (passata) to get it extra smooth

-2. One-pot pasta sauce, ready in 25 minutes
+2. Easy pasta recipe, ready in 25 minutes

 3. Adaptable